mariodavid/spock-introduction/README.md

 ```

+## execute the tests

+This project is a regular Spring boot application, which uses Gradle as a build system.

+To run the tests via Gradle, you can run the following command:

+`./gradlew check`

 ## Spocks failing test output

 One of the things that are pretty neat when working with Spock is the fact, that when an assertion does not match,